What Is an Aperture and How Does It Work?

 Most lenses’ diaphragms are made of blades that individually look like a black metal flower’s petals, arranged in a circle.
 When you twist a ring on your lens, the blades move and either increase or decrease the diaphragm’s diameter.

 An aperture diaphragm often looks like an iris in a human eye.
-This might be because they both perform precisely the same function: control the light’s flow.
+This is because they both perform precisely the same function: control the light’s flow.

 Imagine that you are next to your kitchen sink with a glass and a stopwatch.
 If you open up your tap to its fullest, the water will fill the entire glass within five seconds.
 But if you open your tap halfway, you can safely assume that your glass will take ten seconds to fill half the flow, double the duration.